 Fees include tuition, handouts, refreshments and a copy of Earthships: Building a zero carbon future.

 £280 - Sponsored/organisation rate

 £190 - Individual income less than 18k/yr

 £145 - Individual, concessionary rate (please read below)

-Concessionary rates are available to people in receipt of a state pension, means-tested benefits (including housing benefit, council tax benefit, Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or the guarantee credit part of Pension Credit, Working Tax Credit (income does not exceed £16,190) and/or Child Tax Credit), and full-time students.
+Concessionary rates are available to people in receipt of a state pension, means-tested benefits (including housing benefit, council tax benefit, Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or the guarantee credit part of Pension Credit, Working Tax Credit (income does not exceed £16,190), Carer's allowance, Employment and Support Allowance (ESA), and/or Child Tax Credit), and full-time students.
 Please bring evidence of this to the course.

-We endeavour to make our courses/events affordable to all.
-Unfortunately, we do not receive any external funding for most of our courses/events and as such rely on large amounts of voluntary input to run courses/events.
+We endeavour to make our courses and events affordable to all.
+Unfortunately, we do not receive any external funding for most of these and rely on large amounts of voluntary input.

 See the cancellations and refunds policy.

 Booking is essential, as most of our courses/events are fully booked weeks in advance.
 However, if places are still available, then bookings can be made until midday the day before the course.
 A place is not secured until we have received the requested payment.

 Please do not book unless you are able to pay for your place.